ssMaritime.com & ssMaritime.net

 The way we like to remember her!

-SS Iberia, a ship with a superb stern and built for
+Iberia, a ship with a superb stern and built for the tropics, thus all those

-the tropics, thus all those wonderful wide promenade decks!
+wonderful wide promenade decks!

-Today ships are closed in like apartment blocks
+ships are closed in like apartment blocks and deck spaces are taken up by

-and deck spaces are taken up by private balconies that are seldom used
+private balconies that are seldom used

-How I miss those wonderful days - when ships were ships – SS
+How I miss those great days when

-Also Visit our Features on the following Orient Lines/P&O Ships
+Also Visit my Features on the following Orient Lines/P&O Ships

 Orient Lines: RMS